matejbizjak/kumuluzee-nats/jetstream/README.md

 ### Publishing messages

+#### By injecting JetStream context

-For injecting a JetStream context, the KumuluzEE NATS JetStream provides the `@JetStreamProducer` annotation, which will inject the producer reference.
+The KumuluzEE NATS JetStream offers the `@JetStreamProducer` annotation for injecting a JetStream context.
-We have to use it in conjunction with the `@Inject` annotation, as shown in the example below.
+This annotation injects the producer reference.
+It should be used in conjunction with the `@Inject` annotation, as demonstrated in the example below.

+This approach offers greater flexibility and is recommended particularly when advanced settings are required for publishing.
+It allows for the free manipulation of objects needed for JetStream's `publish()` and `publishAsync()` methods.

 ```java
 @Inject